Surfsol/Sauti-FE/notes.md

 new Subscription - should need to relogin.

 tier levels
-Free - Paid (Admin, Gov, Paid)
+Free - Paid (Admin, Gov, Paid), expired

-If tier undefined -
-Login / Register
+make user expired - need to change token

+run kron job to update tiers in database, based off registration date

+js write to file, to update dictonary